hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04c-Components.md

 #### Optional projects:

 + Please write a small Web app. that uses Web Workers.
-+ There is a wonderful demonstration of a fountain animation using particles, made by Microsoft.
++ There is a wonderful demonstration of a [fountain animation](https://testdrive-archive.azurewebsites.net/Graphics/WorkerFountains/Default.html) using particles, made by Microsoft.
 Can you write something similar, but perhaps with fewer options?
-The idea was the following: compute particle movements in separate workers, and when a new array of particles is ready to be drawn, post it from the Web Worker.
+The idea was the following: compute _particle movements_ in separate _workers_, and when a new array of _particles_ is ready to be drawn, post it from the Web Worker.
 The main page has a mainloop for animating at 60 frames per second.
-When a new set of particles is ready (posted by a Worker), it is drawn and animated.
-The demo had up to 10 workers operating in parallel, in the background.
+When a new set of _particles_ is ready (posted by a _Worker_), it is drawn and animated.
+The demo had up to 10 _workers_ operating in _parallel_, in the _background_.

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 20vw;"